Ritiktanwar01/Whatchat-backend/Readme.md

 ## 🧠 Vision

-We’re building Whatchat to be a privacy-first, developer-friendly chat platform that can scale to thousands of concurrent users.
-This backend is the foundation for that vision.
+Whatchat aims to be a privacy-first, developer-friendly chat platform that scales to thousands of concurrent users.
+This backend is the foundation for that vision—built with performance, security, and extensibility in mind.

 Stay tuned for updates and contributions!